1. Installation

 The source for the AGX Dynamics for Unreal plugin is distributed as a .zip file.

-It should be placed within an existing Unreal Editor C++ project, here assumed to be named MyProject
+It should be placed within an existing Unreal Editor C++ project, here assumed to be named MyProject.

-is built the plugin source is also built along with it.
+When MyProject is built the plugin source is also built along with it.

-Download the source .zip file and unpack into your Unreal Engine project inside a Plugins
+Download the source .zip file and unpack into your Unreal Engine project inside a Plugins directory, such that the result is MyProject/Plugins/AGXUnreal.

 Follow the OS-specific instructions below.

-should be replaced with the installation directory of AGX Dynamics.
+In the following, <AGX> should be replaced with the installation directory of AGX Dynamics.

-should be replaced with the actual name of the project.
+<MyProject> should be replaced with the actual name of the project.

-should be replaced with the root directory of your Unreal Engine installation.
+<UE_ROOT> should be replaced with the root directory of your Unreal Engine installation.

 1.2.3.2.1.
 Linux